Now I’m welcoming the fall

-Yesterday morning, my son Sullivan, 6, had an absolute conniption fit when I told him he had to stop playing Nick, Jr. games on the computer so we could go on an adventure to see fall colors.
+Yesterday morning, my son Sullivan, 6, had an absolute conniption fit when I told him he had to stop playing Nick, Jr. games on the computer so we could go on an adventure to see all the fall colors in Oklahoma — at least Central Oklahoma!
 He acted like a complete ninny, and it distressed me as much as it does any Gen X or Baby Boomer parent trying to get the digital natives of Gen Y and Generation Z to unplug.

 “I hate adventures,” Sully said as I backed out of the driveway.

 Lake Thunderbird State Park